 For the meat filling:

-- In another skillet, add 1 to 2 tbsp oil.
+- In another skillet, add 1 to 2 tablespoon oil.
 Add the cumin seeds and let them sizzle for 10 seconds (watch carefully so they don't burn!), then add the onions and bell pepper and cook until softened and starting to brown about 5 minutes.
 Add the whole chili pepper and cook for another 2 minutes until starting to soften.

 - Add the ground beef and cook until brown, breaking up clumps constantly with a wooden spoon.
 Add seven spices, and season with salt and pepper.